 House prices in ME19 (Kings Hill)

-This article shows price per square metre data and various charts to help you understand the housing market in ME19 - stats were last calculated on 16 October 2024.
+Price per square metre data and charts to help you understand the housing market in ME19 - stats were last calculated on 04 August 2026.

 Defining 'ME19'